Data governance: Data governance initiatives (Dimensions)

-Data governance initiatives improve quality of data by assigning a team responsible for data's accuracy, completeness, consistency, timeliness, validity, and uniqueness.
+Data governance initiatives improve the quality of data by assigning a team responsible for data's accuracy, completeness, consistency, timeliness, validity, and uniqueness.
 This team usually consists of executive leadership, project management, line-of-business managers, and data stewards.
 The team usually employs some form of methodology for tracking and improving enterprise data, such as Six Sigma, and tools for data mapping, profiling, cleansing, and monitoring data.

 Data governance initiatives may be aimed at achieving a number of objectives including offering better visibility to internal and external customers (such as supply chain management), compliance with regulatory law, improving operations after rapid company growth or corporate mergers, or to aid the efficiency of enterprise knowledge workers by reducing confusion and error and increasing their scope of knowledge.
 Many data governance initiatives are also inspired by past attempts to fix information quality at the departmental level, leading to incongruent and redundant data quality processes.
-Most large companies have many applications and databases that can't easily share information.
-Therefore, knowledge workers within large organizations often don't have access to the data they need to best do their jobs.
+Most large companies have many applications and databases that can not easily share information.
+Therefore, knowledge workers within large organizations often do not have access to the data they need to best do their jobs.
 When they do have access to the data, the data quality may be poor.
 By setting up a data governance practice or corporate data authority (individual or area responsible for determining how to proceed, in the best interest of the business, when a data issue arises), these problems can be mitigated.

 Implementation

 Implementation of a data governance initiative may vary in scope as well as origin.
-Sometimes, an executive mandate will arise to initiate an enterprise wide effort, sometimes the mandate will be to create a pilot project or projects, limited in scope and objectives, aimed at either resolving existing issues or demonstrating value.
-Sometimes an initiative will originate lower down in the organization’s hierarchy, and will be deployed in a limited scope to demonstrate value to potential sponsors higher up in the organization.
-The initial scope of an implementation can vary greatly as well, from review of a one-off IT system, to a cross-organization initiative.
+Sometimes, an executive mandate will arise to initiate an enterprise-wide effort.
+Sometimes the mandate will be to create a pilot project or projects, limited in scope and objectives, aimed at either resolving existing issues or demonstrating value.
+Sometimes an initiative will originate lower down in the organization's hierarchy and will be deployed in a limited scope to demonstrate value to potential sponsors higher up in the organization.
+The initial scope of an implementation can vary greatly as well, from review of a one-off IT system to a cross-organization initiative.